ibraheemdev/papaya/README.md

 map.pin().update_or_insert("poneyland", |e| e + 1, 42);
 ```

-Atomic operations are extremely powerful but are also easy to misuse.
+Atomic operations are extremely powerful but also easy to misuse.
 They may be less efficient than update mechanisms tailored for the specific type of data in the map.
 For example, concurrent counters should avoid using `update` and instead use `AtomicUsize`.
 Entries that are frequently modified may also benefit from fine-grained locking.

 ## Async Support

-By default, a pinned map guard does not implement `Send` as it is tied to the current thread, similar to a lock.
+By default, a pinned map guard does not implement `Send` as it is tied to the current thread, similar to a lock guard.
 This leads to an issue in work-stealing schedulers as guards are not valid across `.await` points.

 To overcome this, you can use an *owned* guard.